-(Psalm 68:6), "God setteth the solitary in families": The Hebrew says: "God makes the lonely dwell at home."
+Psalm 68:6 "God setteth the solitary in families": from the Hebrew, "God makes the lonely dwell at home."

-(Psalm 68:11).
-The Hebrew says, "The Lord gave the word; the bearers of it were a great army."
+Psalm 68:11 from the Hebrew, "The Lord gave the word: the bearers of it were a great army."

-(Psalm 68:17), "Chartots": The initial meaning here is "something to ride on."
+Psalm 68:17 "Chariots": something to ride on.
 It could be a vehicle or an animal.
-Revelations 19:11-16 pictures Christ and His Church as a cavalry on white horses, which denote perfect holiness and Holy Spirit power.
+Revelation 19:11-16 pictures Christ and His Church as a cavalry on white horses, which denotes perfect holiness and Holy Spirit power.

-(Psalm 68:18).
-"Led captivity captive": This is a clear prophecy of Christ's conquering and subduing the power of Satan and sin that had the sons of men in woeful bondage.
+Psalm 68:18 "Led captivity captive": a clear prophecy of Christ conquering and subduing the power of Satan and sin that had the sons of men in woeful bondage.
 As Jesus said in John 8:34-36, "Whosoever committeth sin is the servant of sin.
-And the servant abideth not in the house for ever:

-but the Son abideth ever.
+And the servant abideth not in the house for ever: but the Son abideth ever.
 If the Son therefore shall make you free, ye shall be free indeed."
-"Received gifts for men": Christ, because of His obedience to God in suffering the death of the cross was not only given the power to ascend up on high, but He was counted worthy to be able to pour out the HolySpirit upon His people and bestow spiritual powers and abilities for the various offices and positions that were to be filled in His Kingdom.
-"Yea, for the rebellious also, etc." The Hebrew says, "And also the rebellious to dwell among, O Jehovah God."
+"Received gifts for men": a statement that Christ, because of His obedience to God in suffering the death of the cross was not only given the power to ascend upon high, but was counted worthy to be able to pour out the Holy Spirit upon His people and bestow spiritual powers and abilities for the various offices and positions in His Kingdom.
+"Yea, for the rebellious also": from the Hebrew, "And also the rebellious to dwell among, O Jehovah God."
 This is a direct prophecy of Christ coming down to inhabit a human body and live among sinful humanity.

-(Psalm 68:19), The Hebrew says, "Blessed be the Lord, day by day He bears burdens for us, the God of our salvation."
+Psalm 68:19 The Hebrew reads, "Blessed be the Lord, day by day He bears burdens for us, the God of our salvation."

-(Psalm 68:20).
-"The Issues from death": The Hebrew says. "the exit for death."
+Psalm 68:20 The Hebrew reads, "The issues from death" or "the exit for death."
 This refers to deliverance from death and the grave which was given to Christ because of His obedience to the death of the cross.

-(Psalm 68:21).
-The Hebrew says.
-"Yea, God will crush the head of His enemies, the hairy crown of him who walks on in his guilt."
+Psalm 68:21 The Hebrew reads, "Yea, God will crush the head of His enemies, the hairy crown of him who walks on in his guilt."

-(Psalm 68:34), "Ascribe": To give, bestow, impute, assign and regard as belonging to and being worthy of.
+Psalm 68:34 "Ascribe": to give, bestow, impute, assign and regard as belonging to and being worthy of.
 The Hebrew says, "Ascribe strength to God over Israel; His majesty and His strength in the skies."
 The skies refer to the heavens and the realm of the Spirit to which Christ ascended.

-(Psalm 68:35), "Terrible": Awesome; to be revered and held in holy fear and regard.
+Psalm 68:35 "Terrible": awesome; to be revered and held in holy fear and regard.

-This 68th Psalm is a glorious Psalm written by David under the great influence of the Holy Spirit.
+The 68th Psalm is a glorious Psalm written by David under the great influence of the Holy Spirit.
 Adam Clarke confessed that he did not know how to comment on it.
-He said there where things in it beyond his understanding and power to explain, yet of the composition itself he had the highest opinion, that it was sublime beyond all comparison, and that it would take no small influence of the Holy Spirit that was upon David to give its true interpretation.
+He said there were things in it beyond his understanding and power to explain, yet of the composition itself he had the highest opinion; that it was sublime beyond all comparison, and that it would take no small influence of the Holy Spirit that was upon David to give its true interpretation.

 Personally, I stand in awe at this Psalm.
 It is fascinating and overwhelming.
-It glows and glitters with truth so spiritual and divine that it captures my deepest admiration and joy.
+It glows with truth so spiritual and divine that it captures my deepest admiration and joy.
 It comes forth in the inspiration of the Holy Spirit in waves of glory and light.
 Paul used the 18th verse in bringing forth the truth of the various gifts and functions in the Church, the Body of Christ, in Ephesians 4:7-16.
 It is truly a masterpiece of spiritual art and beauty.
 We have not space to include the complete text, and we leave it to each Bible student to take the liberty and time to pursue the deep truths contained therein.